 Vice President for University Operations, Chief Financial Officer

-Lynn Johnson serves as Vice President for University Operations overseeing administrative departments such as Facilities Management, Business and Financial Services, the Office of Budgets, Parking and Transportation Services, Purchasing, Environmental Health Services, Central Receiving and Mail Services, Human Resources, the Office of the Ombuds and Employees Assistance Program, Risk Management and Insurance, Training and Organizational Development and the Office of Equal Opportunity.
+Lynn Johnson serves as Vice President for University Operations and Chief Financial Officer overseeing administrative departments including Facilities Management, inclusive of Parking and Transportation Services and Central Receiving and Mail Services, Business and Financial Services which includes Procurement Services, the Office of Budgets, Human Resources, inclusive of Talent Development and the Employee Assistance Program, and Safety and Risk Services, inclusive of Environmental Health Services, Policy Office, Clery Compliance, Risk Management and Insurance, Public Safety and the CSU Police Department.
 Lynn also serves as the liaison to the Administrative Professional Council and State Classified Personnel Council, oversees many University initiatives and programs such as Commitment to Campus, Strategic Partnerships, and serves on the board of the Semester at Sea program.
 As CFO, her primary focus is to ensure the integrity of the financial processes and reporting of the University.

 Vice Provost of Undergraduate Affairs